-- Each of these sections can be completed in any order - To be completed as you go around the main galleries
+- Each of these sections can be completed in any order - To be completed as you go around the main galleries - 1.
+Find a 'radical hero' who identified as:

 Who are they?
 What did they do?

 Working Class

 Female

 Black, Asian or minority ethnic

 LGBT+